Tributes for former San Fernando mayor Romesh Mootoo - Trinidad and Tobago Newsday

 Sammy said while the new status was not in itself transformative, in that it did not bring more money or resources, “it lifted the tone and character of the city and people were willing to work together.”

-Among the changes, he outlined was the twinning with a town in Martinique, improvements for Carnival in the way of incentives, democracy in the organisational structure, introduction of religious services and civic awards in observance of City Day to citizens who helped shaped the city.
+Among the changes, he outlined was the twinning with a town in Martinique, improvements to Carnival in the way of incentives, democracy in the organisational structure, and the introduction of religious services and civic awards in observance of City Day to citizens who helped shape the city.

 Current mayor Junia Regrello said San Fernando owes Mootoo a debt of gratitude.